Heat Pump vs. AC: Which Is Right? in Stockton, CA

 Is heat pump installation urgent in Stockton's climate?

-Stockton experiences summer highs averaging 95°F, making a functioning HVAC system essential for safety and comfort.
+Stockton experiences summer highs averaging 95°F and winter lows around 38°F, making a functioning HVAC system essential for safety and comfort.
 Temperatures above 95°F increase the risk of heat-related illness, especially for elderly residents and children.
 Schedule a service visit at your convenience.

 What should Stockton homeowners know about hvac for their homes?